Chart Color Schemes

 Recent residential development output has been above average within St Agnes - Ridgehaven when compared nationally

 St Agnes - Ridgehaven has recorded approximately 81 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 405 homes were approved, with an additional 28 approved so far in FY26.
-On average, each dwelling constructed over these years accommodates about 1.1 new residents per year.
+Over the past five financial years, from FY21 to FY25, around 405 homes were approved, with an additional 32 approved so far in FY26.
+On average, over these five years, 1.1 new residents per year per dwelling constructed have been recorded.

 This suggests a balance between supply and demand, contributing to stable market dynamics.
-The average construction value of new properties is approximately $241,000.
-In terms of commercial approvals, the area has seen around $2.4 million in FY26, indicating its residential character.
+The average construction value of new properties is $241,000.
+In the current financial year, there have been approximately $2.4 million in commercial approvals, indicating the residential character of the area.

-Comparatively, St Agnes - Ridgehaven shows moderately higher development activity than Greater Adelaide, with a 28.0% increase per person over the five-year period.
-This maintains good buyer choice while supporting existing property values.
-The new developments consist of 83.0% standalone homes and 17.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
-With around 156 people per dwelling approval, St Agnes - Ridgehaven is considered a low density area.
-Population forecasts indicate that St Agnes - Ridgehaven will gain approximately 1,435 residents by 2041.
-Given current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Compared to Greater Adelaide, St Agnes - Ridgehaven has shown moderately higher development activity over the past five years, with a 28.0% increase per person relative to the regional average.
+This has maintained good buyer choice while supporting existing property values.
+The new developments consist of approximately 83.0% standalone homes and 17.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
+With around 156 people per dwelling approval, St Agnes - Ridgehaven exhibits characteristics of a low-density area.
+According to the latest AreaSearch quarterly estimate, the area is forecasted to gain approximately 1,435 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development